 documentary based arts

 Part of the filming is conducted with drones and 360°-cameras and assembled in immersive media performances and films.
 Meanwhile the group works on developing documentary and performative content in virtual reality.
-In their most recent work OK, GOOGLE, the Costa Cie. is performing text and media with the first fully operational Artificial Intelligence inside a performance space.
+In their most recent work OK, GOOGLE, the Costa Cie. is performing text and media together with the first fully operational Artificial Intelligence inside a performance space.
 Apart from these technical rather complex setups, the group also researches into analogue immersive settings, by using imaginary trips as a practice of participation, together with the audience.

 Members and collaborators come from the fields of directing, choreography and contemporary dance, audio, video, visual- and performing arts, computer science, stage design, theater sciences and geography.
 Their academic backgrounds include the Theatre Academy of Hamburg/University of Music and Theatre, the University of Visual Arts Berlin, the Institute for Applied Theatre Science in Giessen, the Humboldt University Berlin, the Free University of Berlin and the University of Visual Arts Hamburg.
 All members also work in other contexts and sometimes a production includes just 2 or 3 and sometimes up to 15 artists.
 Almost each work aims to integrate new artists into the group.